 Who Am I?

-I believe everyone should understand how to feel OK.
+I believe everyone should understand their inner world enough to be OK day to day.

 Below is a list of ‘common issues’ I work with.

-(Summarising the issues you face in a list will not represent the reality of you or me)
+(Please note, I understand a list of issues will never represent the reality of you or me)

 Spirituality, Stress, Trauma, Work related issues

-This list is not exhaustive of how I work.
+This list is not exhaustive of how I work or what I work with.

 What to expect

 Therapy is unique to each person, and our relationship will be the most important part of it!
-How I work will change in response to you.
+How I work changes in response to you.

 I want to make sure you get the most out of your time with me, and part of my process includes understanding how you would like to work.